Access to Technology

 In 2010, the Center for Innovation was designated a Partnership Intermediary by the U.S. Departments of Defense, Agriculture and Homeland Security as well as the National Institutes of Health under the provisions of title 15 U.S.C., Section 3715.
 The agreements authorize the Center for Innovation to facilitate cooperative or joint activities between Federal Labs and educational institutions and industry.
 These services include patent license agreements, cooperative research and development agreements, material transfer agreements and educational partnership agreements.

-The TechComm program of the Center for Innovation was established to provide access, on a national scale, to more than 20,000 patents from over 300 labs from these federal agencies.
+The TechComm program of the Center for Innovation was established to provide access, on a national scale, to more than 40,000 patents and 100,000 individual researchers from over 300 labs from these federal agencies.

 The Center for Innovation is building a national network of research-oriented universities through the TechComm Affiliate Partner Program.
 This provides participant universities the opportunity to collaborate with federal labs and industry and the possibility of public and private funding for their research and subsequent commercialization.